Aura Router

 })

-onError is a global error handler that runs whenever an error is thrown inside a route handler, an endpoint middleware, or a global middleware.
-It allows you to override the default error response emitted by the router and return a fully customized HTTP response.
+The onError function is a global error handler that runs whenever an error is thrown inside a route handler, an endpoint middleware, or a global middleware.
+It allows overriding the default error response emitted by the router and returning a fully customized HTTP response.

 type OnErrorHandler = (error: unknown, request: Request) => Response | Promise<Response>